sum7k/fastapi-skeleton/CONTRIBUTING.md

 # 🔧 **Project Standards & Expectations**

-fa-skeleton is meant to be **production-oriented**, so contributions should follow these principles:
+fastapi-skeleton is meant to be **production-oriented**, so contributions should follow these principles:

 ### **1. Keep architecture clean and modular**